Nyambura254/codewar-Challanges-solutions/README.md

-//when you copy paste/download/glone the challange will outmatically save it in good order for interpretation
+//when you copy paste/download/glone the challange will outmatically